mobbr/mobbr-api-v1/README.md

 ##RESPONSE FORMAT

-Responses can be requested in `application/xml` and `application/json`, use the Accept header for this.

-If the Accept header is not recognized or permitted the server returns a `415 Unsupported Media Type` response.
+Responses can be requested in `application/xml` and `application/json`, use the `Accept` header for this.
+If the header is not recognized or permitted the server returns a `415 Unsupported Media Type` response.

 ##MESSAGES AND ERROR-HANDLING